cs0320/notes/docs/03-bias-validation/03-bias-validation.md

 This chapter contains content that we won't cover in class: at minimum, the **Agile Development**, **Sprints**, and **User Story** sections.

+!!! note "Extra Material!"
+    There's an extra example in the course livecode, involving reading in grid-world configurations from the Internet.
+Please review this!

 <!--
   Omitted, but still here:
 - refinements (Escaping the `any` type)